ntntnlstdnt/resume-blog/_posts/2017-11-30-tutorials-used-to-build-this-jekyll-site.markdown

 2. Using [Jekyll][jekyll-docs] for your GitHub Page.

-3. [Tania Rascia Tutorial][tania-jekyll] on making your own custom jekyll theme.
+3. [Tania Rascia tutorial][tania-jekyll] on making your own custom jekyll theme.

 4. [Jonathan McGlone][jmcglone] also wrote [another good tutorial][jmcglone-guide] on customizing at jekyll site.
 His theme is used on this site.